Where to Taste Balsamic Vinegar in Bologna | Local Tastings & Shops

 Is it worth going to Modena just for balsamic vinegar?

-Absolutely, if you have the time.
+Yes, if you have the time.
 A visit to a family-run acetaia in the Modena hills gives you access to the entire production process — from the grape harvest and must reduction to the barrel ageing system — along with a guided tasting of vinegars aged 12, 25, and sometimes 50 or more years.
 This depth of experience is impossible to replicate in a shop.
-Modena is also just 35 minutes by train from Bologna, making it an easy half-day trip.
+Modena is just 35 minutes by train from Bologna, making it an easy half-day trip.

 What food goes best with traditional balsamic vinegar?